 Keep in mind these will add drag to the drone which will affect stability and speed and I would avoid any landing gear that looks bulky or has unnecessary bells and whistles like shock absorbers or LED lights.

-There are two brands of landing gear that I really like, PGYTech and Polar Pro.
+There are two brands of landing gear that I like, PGYTech and Polar Pro.

 Polar Pro Retractable Landing Gear